dmitryanton68/Python_for_Data_Science/README.md

-# Python_for_Data_Science
-# Homeworks of GeekBrains study course Python for Data Science
+Homeworks of GeekBrains University study course "Python for Data Science"